 Bridgelea Primary School is a school for pupils in Key Stages 1 and 2 offering specialist places for children with an Educational Health and Care Plan (EHCP) identifying Social Emotional and Mental Health Difficulties (SEMH).
 Bridgelea also offers places for Manchester’s children who are at risk of being excluded (APX) or who have been permanently excluded (PEX) by providing the day education offer.
 We currently have thirteen classes, across two sites.
 Classes can vary in size depending on the complexity of the need and can range in size between six and ten pupils.
 All classes are taught by a qualified teacher and are supported by at least two teaching assistants.
 The level of additional educational needs is high and increasing.

 Baseline testing on admission confirms that the vast majority of pupils are working below age-related expectations in reading.
 Many children remain at Bridgelea awaiting specialist school places to become available.
 Bridgelea is working alongside the LA to develop a wider continuum of SEMH provision across the city.
 In the last three years, around 90% of children have completed the statutory assessment whilst at Bridgelea, identifying SEMH difficulties as their primary need.
 In the 2022/2023 academic year, the number of consultations for SEMH EHCP places has increased at the school and PEXs are higher in Manchester than in previous years.

 At Bridgelea we have never permanently excluded a child.
-Fixed-term exclusion is used as a last resort and is used rarely and only in the interest of the child to support school staff to put changes in place to the child’s provision.
+Suspension is used as a last resort and is used rarely and only in the interest of the child to support school staff to put changes in place to the child’s provision.
 We are extremely proud of our child-centered and solution-focused staff and their skills in adapting the provision for the children at Bridgelea.